Chubek/chubek/README.md

 ## My AI Slop
 - [luaROFF](https://github.com/Chubek/luaROFF) --- a preprocessor for GROFF that embeds Lua
-- [CppheckData-Shims](https://github.com/Chubek/cppcheckdata-shims) --- A shims library providing additional features to Cppcheck Addon API, plug *liblint*, a collection of over 40 addons for Cppcheck built with the library
+- [LibGLR](https://github.com/Chubek/libglr) --- a library that aides with creation of GLR parsers

 ## How to Contact Me